tower/tower/ROADMAP.md

 - i18n (internationalization/localization, how to organize the random labels in the app, and prepare for translation into other languages)
 - confirmation validation (password confirmation, agree to terms, etc.)
 - think about making scopes use `get()`, so `App.User.get('recent')`.
 This way they can be used in views.
+- a direct database-2-request JSON stream, so you can optimize `index` requests, not having to instantiate models at all.
+- perhaps a `App.User.on 'create', (error, record) ->` api for globally hooking into record persistence (pub/sub)
+- if no `id` or array of ids are sent to `destroy` on a store (such as mongodb), then send the `cursor.toParams()` to the connected client so they remove those records.
+- remove the `Tower.ModelScope` wrapper class.
+- the store should be higher level, so a "google maps store" would provide a somewhat REST API to a few resources (place, location, business, etc.) So the store has a set of models/tables/collections it manages.

 <a name="0.4.5" href="0.4.5"></a>